adalundhe/hyperlight-zstandard/docs/api_usage.rst

    import zstandard as zstd

-This module attempts to import and use either the C extension or CFFI implementation.
-On Python platforms known to support C extensions (like CPython), it raises an ImportError if the C extension cannot be imported.
+This module attempts to import and use the C extension.
+If the C extension is not available, it falls back to the Rust backend.
+If neither backend is available, it raises an ``ImportError``.

-On Python platforms known to not support C extensions (like PyPy), it only attempts to import the CFFI implementation and raises ImportError if that can't be done.
-On other platforms, it first tries to import the C extension then falls back to CFFI if that fails and raises ImportError if CFFI fails.
+Both the C and Rust backends support Python subinterpreters (Python 3.12+) via multi-phase module initialization (PEP 489) and declare ``GIL_NOT_USED`` for compatibility with free-threaded Python (Python 3.13+).

 To change the module import behavior, a ``HYPERLIGHT_ZSTANDARD_IMPORT_POLICY`` environment variable can be set (or ``PYTHON_ZSTANDARD_IMPORT_POLICY`` for backwards compatibility).
 The following values are accepted:

 ``default``
-   The behavior described above.
-``cffi_fallback``
-   Always try to import the C extension then fall back to CFFI if that fails.
+   First try to import the C extension, then fall back to the Rust backend if the C extension is not available.
 ``cext``
    Only attempt to import the C extension.
-``cffi``
+Raises ``ImportError`` if unavailable.
+``rust``
-   Only attempt to import the CFFI implementation.
+   Only attempt to import the Rust backend.
+Raises ``ImportError`` if unavailable.

 In addition, the ``zstandard`` module exports a ``backend`` attribute containing the string name of the backend being used.
-It will be one of ``cext`` or ``cffi`` (for *C extension* and *cffi*, respectively).
+It will be one of ``cext`` or ``rust``.

 .. note::